-The Centre for Research in Early Childhood (REaCH) works to raise the visibility and status of research in Early Childhood.
+The Centre for Research in Early Childhood (REACH) works to raise the visibility and status of research in Early Childhood.

-The Centre for Research in Early Childhood focuses on children’s relationships with the human and non-human world and how this shapes identities and lived experiences.
+The Centre for Research in Early Childhood focuses on children’s relationships with the human and more-than-human world and how this shapes identities and lived experiences.
 There is a strong commitment to raising the visibility and status of both children and practitioners working within early childhood contexts, and an aim to influence local and national early childhood policy.

 The centre aims to: